-- a) select File/Open or click the open icon. - b) set the file type to "DOE-2.2 BDL Input Files (\.inp)" - c) select the input file to import into eQUEST
+- a) select File/Open or click the open icon. - b) set the file type to "DOE-2.2 BDL Input Files (.inp)" - c) select the input file to import into eQUEST

-Generally, eQUEST will default individual properties not input by the user to minimally compliant Title 24 values, however, users should review the detailed interface to make sure all inputs represent the actual design prior to continuing with the compliance analysis.
-In particular, each property on the "Compliance" tab for a component should be carefully reviewed to ensure it accurately reflects information in the construction documents for the proposed building.
+Generally, eQUEST will default individual properties not input by the user to without regard to minimally compliant Title 24 values, however, users should review the detailed interface to make sure all inputs represent the actual design prior to continuing with the compliance analysis.